 If you sleep in enjoy a slow morning with breakfast at the resort.
 Take your time to explore the resort and have some pool time.
 You may also want to check the resort daily activities to see what is going on at the resort.

 If you are visiting Epcot and want to sleep in I would plan on arriving a bit later in the afternoon.
 There are so many incredible dining options at the World Showcase and I would book a dinner at one of them.

 Be prepared for larger crowds at Epcot during the afternoon hours.
 If you are staying at a Deluxe resort and have extended evening hours this may be a good plan for your visit.

 - Guide to Things to do in Epcot at Walt Disney World

 - Epcot with Kids: Everything to Explore at the World Showcase

-Epcot has a nightly show called Epcot Forever.
+Epcot has a nightly show that takes place in the World Showcase Lagoon.
 If you are arriving late in the afternoon you may want to stay for the show.
-We really enjoyed it on our last visit.

 If you have younger kids who naturally wake up early you may want to arrive at the park for rope drop and then go back to the resort in the afternoon.